m19o/M19O.github.io/_posts/2026-06-05-Meta-AI-Agent-Account-Takeover:-The-Risk-of-Missing-Authorization-in-Agentic-Workflows.md

 This design prevents the agent from directly changing the account email, but the verification flow itself can still become an abuse surface.

 If the agent can initiate recovery or verification flows for any username, an attacker may repeatedly trigger verification emails for a victim account.
-This does not directly give the attacker access,[...]
+This does not directly give the attacker access, but it can still create user harassment, notification fatigue, and support noise.

 It can also create a phishing opportunity.
 For example, an attacker may flood the victim with legitimate verification emails, then follow up with a fake message pretending to be support.

 A safer implementation should not allow the agent to trigger verification flows freely.
-The system should verify that the requester is allowed to initiate the flow, apply rate limits, collapse duplica[...]
+The system should verify that the requester is allowed to initiate the flow, apply rate limits, collapse duplicate requests into one active verification, and avoid leaking whether the target account exists.

 ### **Second design: Privileged tools require verification**